 Look in any computing textbooks aimed at Key Stages 3 and 4 and you will probably find an illustration of a computer in terms of a simple Input / Process / Output model.
 This is very helpful for abstracting away much of the technical detail of a particular device, and is a useful starting point for children to consider what a computer does.
 All computers ‘compute’ but for curious children this simple model simply begs new questions.
 What is a computation?
 How might it be represented?
 Computer scientists have developed models that tackle these questions.
 Finite-state machines are one way to represent the steps involved in a particular process.

 Jim Green's biography

-Teacher and Learning Leader of Computing at Consett Academy.
-Teaching KS3-5 Computing and a new CAS Master Teacher.
+Jim is Teacher and Learning Leader of Computing at Consett Academy.
+He teaches KS3-5 Computing and is a CAS Master Teacher.